Dates for your 2018 Diary

 We will be touring the leafy Surrey countryside and the Tour is being jointly organised by Barry and Glenys Knight and Alan Wakefield for the routes, and Geoff and Annie Matthews for the administration.

-So please get in touch if you are interested or if you require any further information.
-We now feel much happier to advertise the tour fully and ask that initially you email Annie Matthews who will then book your room; then you can complete the process by either completing a form as an Excel file on your computer or downloading the form as a paper version to print out and paying the Tour entry fee of £45.
+If you want to book, please likewise email Annie Matthews who will then book your room (there is no need to contact the hotel); then you can complete the process by either completing a form as an Excel file on your computer or downloading the form as a paper version to print out and paying the Tour entry fee of £45.